KiblaKhan/cinema-tickets/cinema-tickets-java/README.md

 ## Dependencies

-The project uses the following dependencies:
+The project uses openjdk version 11.0.26 2025-01-21  and the following dependencies:

 - JUnit 5: For unit testing.